La Rochelle to Bordeaux Cycling Holiday

 Day 6 : Mortagne sur Gironde – Blaye 38 miles/60 kms

 Today’s route leads you along the estuary on a nice cycle path to Vitrezay.
 We suggest a visit to the bird sanctuary before continuing on the beautiful cycle path to Blaye.
 Once at Blaye you can’t miss the impressive Citadel fortification, built by Vauban to stand guard over the estuary.
-You’ll spend the night in the pleasant little town.
+You’ll spend the night in this charming riverside town.

 Day 7 : Blaye – Bordeaux